rockero-cz/rockero-wiki/en/testing.md

 Each created class containing some logic should also have a test.

-## How do we write tests?

-We write only _Feature tests_ on most projects.
-For more complex projects, it is essential to include _Unit tests_ in your development process to ensure the highest quality results.

-The content of a single test should contain multiple scenarios so you can cover most of the edge cases.

-The test should contain only assertations that are associated with the tested class so we avoid duplicated assertations.

-> Ideal coverage of your tests should be greater than 80%.

 ## What should be tested?

 - Code logic (actions, support classes, jobs…)
-- Livewire components
+- Livewire components / Controllers
 - Routes

+## How to write tests?

+On most projects, we only write `Feature` tests.
+However, on some complex ones, it is crucial to include also `Unit` tests.

+When writing tests, it is important to include multiple scenarios to cover most of edge cases.
+Additionally, tests should only contain assertions that are directly related to the tested class or function to avoid redundancy and improve readability.

+> **Pro tip:** Keep your coverage as high as possible, it should be at least 70%.

 ## Helpers

 Helpers can reduce code duplication and improve test readability.
-You can use Pest hooks to prepare/clean data before/after each/all test runs.
+You can use `Pest` hooks to prepare/clean data before/after each/all test runs.
 Additionally, you can create custom methods that can be used in multiple tests.

 ## Pest hooks